MACCAi-dev/BESS_Forecasting/README.md

-# Frequency Response Forecasting for Battery Storage (Group 16)
+# Frequency Response Forecasting for Battery Storage

 This repository contains a Jupyter Notebook that implements a forecasting model for dynamic frequency response (DFR) service prices in battery storage systems.
 The notebook covers the entire workflow—from data preprocessing and feature engineering to model training, evaluation, and interpretability analysis.
+This project was part of the LCP Delta Hackaton, using data provided by their data integration platform, Enact.

 ## Overview